Disclosing personal information out of Australia

 Generally, the law in this section must be legislation and it must apply to the agency that holds the information.
 The Act and section on which the agency is relying must be clearly identified.

-There must be a sufficient link between the transfer of the personal information and the prevention or lessening of the threat.
-Transfer of this kind would normally be to an entity with the capacity and authority to intervene to reduce the threat, where the intervention cannot occur without the personal information.
+Agencies can disclose personal information overseas to prevent or lessen a threat, but there must be a sufficient link between the disclosure and the prevention or lessening of the threat.
+Disclosure in these circumstances would generally be to an entity with the capacity and authority to act on the threat.

-Transfer under Section 33(d)
+Disclosure under section 33(d)

 33(d)(i) – recipient subject to equivalent privacy obligations